 From my humble beginnings as an Indigenous student researcher within a Western academic university quickly taught me how not to conduct research within Indigenous communities.
-My transformative experiences within the doctoral studies at UnBQ sparked my research career, where I began my arts-based research practices of exploring, confronting, and transcending intergenerational trauma to researching Indigenous beauty and resilience of iskwewak (women).
-It is where I also became a decolonizing community researcher, co-leading a six-year sexual health research project with Saddle Lake Health Centre, UnBQ and University of Toronto (2009-2016).
-I was part of UnBQ ipkDoc research team exploring Indigenous women’s economic security and wellness with a ten First Nations, Metis and Dene communities.
+My transformative experiences within the doctoral studies at UnBQ sparked my research passion of exploring arts-based research practices in confronting and to transcending intergenerational trauma into researching Indigenous beauty and resilience of iskwewak (women).
+It is where I learned to unpack and decolonize educational and research practices, specifically within a seven-year sexual health research project with Saddle Lake Health Centre, UnBQ and University of Toronto (2009-2016).
+I was also part of UnBQ ipkDoc iskwêwak research team exploring Indigenous women’s economic security and wellness with a ten First Nations, Metis and Dene communities.

 Truly engaged community-based Indigenous research requires extensive and continued commitment to long term relationships, such as engaging community members, scholars, knowledge and language keepers, both in the context of research, as well as, in social, cultural, ceremonial, and economic contexts.
 This will enrich and deepen the knowledge shared within the current project; increase the likelihood of utility to the community; and provide a guide for the best modalities of knowledge translation; as well as, laying the groundwork for future research partnerships.
 My current and existing research collaborations include: okimaw kihew mekwanak (OKM), formerly known as Indigenous PFLAG (Parents and friends of Lesbians and Gays), and Edmonton Two Spirit Society (E2S) to strategize on research activities and programs to develop urban Two Spirit youth programs; kâniyâsihk culture camp and various knowledge and language keepers throughout Treaty 6 Territory to revitalize nêhiyawêwin (Cree language); and numerous Elders and knowledge holders throughout Treaty 6 Territory sharing their teachings on language; women’s physical, spiritual, reproductive, and mental health; and gender for the ‘Spirit of the Language’ project; and, my arts-based research of an iskwew exploration of nêhiyaw thirteen moon calendar and connecting to the spirit of nêhiyawêwin (Cree language), exploring the vital relationship between being a human being of this earth, and the reclaiming of our Matriarchal society.

-As an Indigenous scholar, my educational journey began with my earliest memories of learning from my grandmothers.
+As an Indigenous arts-based scholar, my educational journey began with my earliest memories of learning from my grandmothers creativity and storytelling skills.
 Successful educational experience and knowledge transmission in Indigenous contexts requires the inclusion of traditional knowledge, languages, and ancestral ways of education.
 My grandmothers’ teachings, that I experienced as connecting to spirit (of language, of land, of culture) is one of my guides for best practices in education.
 Education is more than connecting to the brain it is about connecting the mind to the heart.
 I educate with this philosophy, based upon the Natural Laws of Cree Tradition: sharing, truth, kindness, and courage.
 These land-based Laws are grounded in reciprocity to maintain good relations.
-I begin each course and project with gratitude and acknowledgement of who I am and where I come from as a way of connecting with learners.
+I begin each course and project with gratitude and acknowledgement of who I am and where I come from as a way of connecting with learners through ceremony and nêhiyawêwin (Cree language).
 Learning and teaching is a reciprocal relation.
 I worked with various Indigenous Knowledge keepers who shared their ancestral wisdom within circle dialogues, in which everyone including the experienced and skilled knowledge keepers sits within the circle as equals and co-creators guided by strict teachings and protocols of the circle.
 I integrate circle dialogues in my teaching as an important way of beginning to build trust, understanding, and relationships for everyone within the class.
 Circle dialogues also offer peer support and feedback and represent a best educational practice is to engage with intergenerational knowledge transmission.